oddlama/embedded-devices/README.md

 ## Contributing

-**If you have any suggestions or ideas to improve the current architecture, please feel encouraged to open an issue or reach out to via [Matrix](https://matrix.to/#/@oddlama:matrix.org)**
+**If you have any suggestions or ideas to improve the current architecture, please feel encouraged to open an issue or reach out via [Matrix](https://matrix.to/#/@oddlama:matrix.org)**

 Contributions are whole-heartedly welcome!
 Please feel free to suggest new features, implement device drivers, or generally suggest improvements.